leonalav/valkyrie/README.md

 ## Why this design

-People chase parameter counts.
-We chase *structured memory and planning*.
+This project is built with a **strong emphasis on accuracy and reasoning efficiency for small-scale LLMs**, deviating from the trend of scaling toward massive parameter counts.
 The S5 path gives per-layer carryable state that behaves like a long-term integrator; BigBird lets us scale attention sparsely; HRM lets the model explicitly plan with a small set of global tokens that every block can consult.
 The result is a model that reasons in stages rather than merely pattern-completing.
 Of course it's a WIP research.

 ---